Frequently Asked Questions

 Do I need to give permission for my child to be a part of United Way Youth Venture?

-All students who are involved with a Venture Team must have a parent sign two permission forms.
-One is a liability document which explains that they are responsible for representing the UWYV program professionally and using Venture funds responsibly.
-The second is a media permission form to let us know if we are allowed to post pictures of your child for marketing and social media purposes.
+All students who are involved with a Venture Team must have a parent sign a Team Member form.
+The Team Member form is a liability document which explains that they are responsible for representing the UWYV program professionally and using Venture funds responsibly.
+It also includes a media permission form to let us know if we are allowed to post pictures of your child for marketing and social media purposes.
 We also recommend that you take the time to speak with your child about their project, so that you can ensure you feel comfortable in the direction they are taking and know how you can help them in the future.

 How can I help be a part of the United Way Youth Venture program?